Skip to Content

 It is also more often than not accompanied by a couple of jars that read Erős Pista and Édes Anna on the label.

-These are nothing more than minced pastes of salt and peppers.
+These are nothing more than minced pastes of pepper.
 One is a mix of spicy chillies and the other of sweet peppers.

 Making them at home is super simple.
-Take some peppers or chillies add salt and blend then take a spoonful and stir it through your babgulyas.
+Take some peppers or chillies, add salt and blend them, then take a spoonful and stir it through your babgulyas.

 Close up babgulyas, a Hungarian bean goulash served in a cast iron bowl.